 Spine and back pain can be difficult to deal with, causing stiffness, limited range of motion and it can even stop you from carrying out your daily activities.
-However, you can minimize back pain through the strengthening of your spine with the help of certain stretches and exercises.
+However, you can minimise back pain through the strengthening of your spine with the help of certain stretches and exercises.

 Low-impact Aerobic Exercises